 2008: “Sports, Sin and Subversion”.

-Simon Lamb was born on the 14th day of October, in the year 1833-1914, in the settlement of Belize.
+Simon Lamb.
 This most patriotic of Belizeans spanned the 19th and 20th centuries, and was instrumental in keeping alive the 10th of September celebrations.
 Simon Lamb organized and celebrated the Centenary of the Battle of St. George’s Caye on the 10th of September in 1898, which as a public holiday celebration continued for about ten years, after which interest began to fade.
 It was then that his love for his country stirred up in the soul of this humble person.
 He took it upon himself to gather people together, and to march and celebrate on the 10th of September not for emotion, but to honor those first Belizeans known as the Baymen, and to inspire his countrymen to love Belize.
 Because of his determination and his efforts, the celebration of the Battle of St. George’s Caye grew big in the 1920s, and up to the present day it is still celebrated.
 This is enough evidence that Simon Lamb portrayed for us love, patriotism and dedication to the development of Belize.

 James Sullivan Martinez (fl.
 1914-1926).
 A self-educated man who never went to high school, James Sullivan Martinez served in the British Honduras Territorial Force in World War I. Occupying a special place in Belizean poetry, he is best known as an experimenter and innovator deftly using the Creole language as a medium of communication that captured and reflected the local atmosphere.
 The power of Martinez’ poetry lies in its natural simplicity, and his prolific talent is shown in his collection of poetry “Caribbean Jingles” published in Belize in the 1920s.
 This book holds the honor of being recognized as one of the first serious collections of poems published by a national.
 His expression was also directed into another arena, because as he followed his father to the timber camps he learned how to work the mahogany wood, which he portrayed in the superior quality craftsmanship exemplified by his work in St. John’s Cathedral in Belize City.